koozz/ospology/ospo-book/content/en/01-chapter.md

 If the organization decides to establish an OSPO (as an entity) or integrate OSPO roles, it is crucial to assess the transmission of knowledge to different internal and external *open source players* that have a direct or indirect impact on the OSPO.
 This section examines the OSPO from four different perspectives:

 * Looking downward: as the head of an OSPO, managing the team's tasks is a fundamental responsibility.
-Depending on the OSPO's objectives, the team's responsibilities may vary, but effective management is essential.
+Depending on the OSPO objectives, the team's responsibilities may vary, but effective management is essential.

 * Looking upward: if proposing the creation of an OSPO, managing expectations and aligning with executives' technology needs is necessary.

 * Looking sideways: collaboration with other teams is critical.
-For instance, in business-oriented OSPOs, collaborating with the dev tools and security teams is necessary.
+For instance, in business-oriented OSPOs, collaborating with the developer tools and security teams is necessary.

 * Looking outside: representing the organization to external communities and foundations is crucial.
 The integration strategy must align with the organization's objectives and vision.